SuppliedOrange/greenscreen-subtitles/README.md

 # How to build:
 Download the repo, run `npm install` in the directory.
-Run `npm install -g` and install electron globally.
+Run `npm install electron -g` and install electron globally.
 Run `electron .` in the directory, and you're done.

 # How to use: